Safari – the perfect answer to the multi-generational holiday challenge

 There is plenty of choice with interconnecting luxury safari tents designed specifically for families with everyone under the same roof, and private houses with enough bedrooms to accommodate up to 12 or more.
 Many of the camps we work with are small, only four tents or so, so you might be able to take a camp exclusively for your party – which is a really spoiling way to explore.

-Choose a property a pool and while adults enjoy a daily siesta, children can burn off some energy.
+Choose a property a pool (if you want to visit Kenya’s Masi Mara, have a look at this article about camps with pools) and while adults enjoy a daily siesta, children can burn off some energy.

 Small camps, with just a single family on each vehicle, mean mealtimes and activities can be flexible.
 You can start early if the whole family rises with the lark, or set off after everyone else if holidays are made for lie-ins.